Only Girl (In the World): Background and release

-The song was recorded during Rihanna's Last Girl on Earth tour.
-Its instrumental was recorded by Mikkel Storleer Eriksen of Stargate and Miles Walker at Roc the Mic Studios in New York City and Westlake Recording Studios in Los Angeles, and by Vee at the Bunker in Paris.
+In preparation for recording "Only Girl (In the World)", Rihanna took a few days to mentally prepare and rest her voice.
+Johnson recorded a demo of the song and sent it to Rihanna before she officially recorded it.
+All the elements, including the giggles and ad-libs in the first line of lyrics, were pre-planned and executed beforehand.
+The instrumental of "Only Girl (In the World)" was recorded by Mikkel Storleer Eriksen of Stargate and Miles Walker at Roc the Mic Studios in New York City and Westlake Recording Studios in Los Angeles, and by Vee at the Bunker in Paris.
 Kuk Harrell produced Rihanna's vocals, recording them with Josh Gudwin and Marcos Tovar.
 Inaam Haq, Dane Liska and Brad Shea recorded additional vocals.
 The song was mixed by Phil Tan at the Ninja Beat Club in Atlanta and by Vee at The Bunker, with engineering by Damien Lewis.
 Eriksen, Vee and Hermansen provided the instrumentation, and Johnson sang background vocals.
+The cover of "Only Girl (In the World)" maintains the semi-nude aesthetic seen in Rated R but introduces a red color scheme, serving as a bridge between the two themes.
+In the image, Rihanna is depicted kneeling in a field, holding a red dress to preserve modesty.
+Adorned with a necklace and sporting a bandage on her arm, the singer's hip tattoo is prominently visible.
+The 'R' symbol is situated in the upper left corner of the album cover, with the song title placed in the bottom middle.